BIGVl/memory-test/README.md

-# A memory test made for The Odin Project curriculum.
+# A memory test with cards of League Of Legends champions.

+## Check it out at : https://bigvl.github.io/memory-test/